colinkeenan/silentcast/README.md

 - **Arch Linux Full Install**
     - Use an AUR helper, like `yaourt -S silentcast`.
 This will automatically install the latest release and missing dependencies.
 Keep your install up to date the usual way with your AUR helper, like `yaourt -Syua`. **Uninstall** with `sudo pacman -R silentcast`
     - Without an AUR helper, just [Download silentcast.tar.gz from aur.archlinux.org](https://aur.archlinux.org/packages/si/silentcast/silentcast.tar.gz), extract, and do `makepkg -si` from the extracted directory.
 This will do exactly the same thing as an AUR helper would do for installation, but you will have to keep track of updates yourself. **Uninstall** with `sudo pacman -R silentcast`

+- **Ubuntu Linux Full Install**
+    - For 14.04 and 12.04 run the following commands to add the needed PPA/repositories (for older versions of Ubuntu follow the "Any Linux Distro" instructions below):

+            sudo add-apt-repository ppa:jon-severinsson/ffmpeg
+            sudo add-apt-repository ppa:webupd8team/y-ppa-manager
+            sudo add-apt-repository ppa:sethj/silentcast
+            sudo apt-get update
+            sudo apt-get install silentcast

+       Or run the following, condensed, command:

+            sudo add-apt-repository ppa:jon-severinsson/ffmpeg && sudo add-apt-repository ppa:webupd8team/y-ppa-manager && sudo add-apt-repository ppa:sethj/silentcast && sudo apt-get update && sudo apt-get install silentcast

+       - **Uninstall**
+       Run `sudo apt-get remove silentcast`.
+You can then remove the PPAs with `sudo add-apt-repository -r` like so:

+                sudo add-apt-repository -r ppa:jon-severinsson/ffmpeg && sudo add-apt-repository -r ppa:webupd8team/y-ppa-manager && sudo add-apt-repository -r ppa:sethj/silentcast

 - **Any Linux Distro Full Install**
     - Install missing dependencies (see the *Dependencies* table and *Installing Dependencies by Distro* above)